DATES: FRIDAY & SATURDAY, APRIL 21 & 22, 2023

 The Cavalry is also not to be missed in the '89ers Rodeo!

 Ft.
 Riley Cavalry Commanding General's Mounted Colorguard

-Established in 1992, the Commanding General's Mounted Color Guard provides a link to Fort Riley's historic past.
+Established in 1992, the Commanding General's Mounted Color Guard provides a link to Fort Riley, Kansas' historic past.
 Troopers and horses of this unit are outfitted in the uniforms, accoutrements and equipment of the Civil War period.
 Soldiers are detailed from the ranks of units assigned to Fort Riley and receive instruction from manuals used by Civil War cavalrymen.